 Rebecca Koppel is a rising junior at the University of Chicago where she will graduate in June, 2020, with a bachelor's degree in Comparative Human Development and a minor in Gender and Sexuality Studies.
 At school, she volunteers with Peer Health Advocates and with Peer Health Exchange to inform and empower both college-age peers and local high school students on personal health and resources.
 During her first year at college, Rebecca was elected to be her dorm's "Wellness Czar," a role that requires connecting students in the dorm with Student Health Services and Student Counseling when needed and acting as a liaison between those departments and the student body.
 In addition, Rebecca works closely with her school's Health Promotion and Wellness department to plan events for and outreach to students, and has also been certified in Mental Health First Aid.
 Since she cares a lot about helping others in all of her work, Rebecca cannot wait to be a supportive resource for campers and their families and is excited to learn from the professionals at Advanced Therapeutic Solutions.

 Rachel Sliwinski is a rising senior at Haverford College, where she will be graduating in May, 2019, with a bachelor’s degree in psychology and a minor in neuroscience.
 After graduation, she plans to either pursue a doctorate in clinical psychology or attend medical school, in hopes of becoming a psychiatrist.
 Throughout her undergraduate career, Rachel has worked in a day care center, supervising young children and helping to develop their social and cognitive skills.
 She also works as a science tutor for high school students, where she designs labs that strive to integrate all her students’ backgrounds and needs.
 She believes her most important responsibility in both jobs is providing an environment that takes note of each child’s physical and mental needs, in order to facilitate flourishing and development.
 Additionally, this past fall, she studied abroad in Copenhagen, Denmark, where she further enriched her passion for working with children in a psychological and therapeutic setting.
 Rachel has been inspired from her personal experiences to devote her life to bringing hope and support to children and their families.
-She is especially interested in trauma and its potential effect on psychological disorders.
+She is especially interested in trauma and its potential effect on psychological health.
 Rachel believes that working with the dedicated staff at ATS this summer will provide her with the incredible opportunity to gain hands-on clinical experience, while being part of valuable and life-changing experiences for the children, their families, and herself.

 Stay tuned for ...